 As such, boat surveyors are often in demand, and their skills are always needed.
 They are in demand for private companies, independent boat owners, insurance companies, and much more.

 2. Sea Captain

-There’s much more to being the captain of a boat than wearing a cool Captain’s hat.
-As a captain, you’re in charge of everything that happens on a boat, and tasked with the responsibility of safely navigating the waters and creating a enjoyable and smooth sailing experience for everyone.
+There’s much more to be the captain of a boat than wearing a cool Captain’s hat.
+As a captain, you’re in charge of everything that happens on a boat and tasked with the responsibility of safely navigating the waters and creating an enjoyable and smooth sailing experience for everyone.
 They are in charge of setting the ship’s speed and course, avoiding any oncoming hazards, and monitoring the ship’s position.

 To become a captain, you’ll have to formally apply for a license through the U.S. Coast Guard.
 When you attend a Coast Guard-approved Academy training course, you can expect coursework that includes electronic navigation, ship construction, meteorology, and maritime law.